.50 BMG: History

 In response to the need for new anti-aircraft weaponry during World War I, John Browning developed the .50 BMG.
 He wanted the round to be used in a machine gun based on a scaled-up version of the M1917 Browning.

-The development of the .50 BMG round is sometimes confused with the German 13.2 mm TuF, which was developed by Germany for an anti-tank rifle to combat British tanks during World War I and against aircraft.
-According to American Rifleman: "Actually, the Browning .50 originated in the Great War.
+The development of the .50 BMG round is sometimes confused with the German 13.2 mm TuF, which Germany developed for an anti-tank rifle to combat British tanks during World War I and against aircraft.
+According to American Rifleman:

+the Browning .50 originated in the Great War.
 American interest in an armor-piercing cartridge was influenced by the marginal French 11 mm design, prompting U.S. Army Ordnance officers to consult Browning.
-They wanted a heavy projectile at 2700 ft/s, but the ammunition did not exist.
-Browning pondered the situation and, according to his son John, replied, 'Well, the cartridge sounds pretty good to start.
-You make up some cartridges and we'll do some shooting.'"
+They wanted a heavy projectile at 2700 feet per second (f.p.s), but the ammunition did not exist.
+Browning pondered the situation and, according to his son John, replied, "Well, the cartridge sounds pretty good to start.
+You make up some cartridges and we'll do some shooting."

-The American Rifleman further explains that development was "[r]eputedly influenced by Germany's 13.2x92 mm SR (.525 in) anti-tank rifle" and that then "Ordnance contracted with Winchester to design a .50-cal. cartridge.
-Subsequently, Frankford Arsenal took over from Winchester, producing the historic .50 BMG (12.7×99 mm) cartridge.
+The American Rifleman further explains that development was:

+[r]eputedly influenced by Germany's 13.2×92 mm SR (.53-cal.) anti-tank rifle, Ordnance contracted with Winchester to design a .50-cal. cartridge.
+Subsequently, Frankford Arsenal took over from Winchester, producing the historic .50 BMG or 12.7×99 mm cartridge.
 The Army then returned to John Browning for the actual gun.
 Teamed with Colt, he produced prototypes ready for testing and, ironically, completed them by Nov.
-11, 1918—the Great War's end."
+11, 1918—the Great War's end.